pjungwir/postgres-temporal-talk/slides.md

 - You create your product table with the usual `SYSTEM_TIME` `PERIOD`.
 - Then you use this second command to give it system versioning, naming the table where the old versions go.
+  - This is a very reasonable implementation for system-time information IMO.
+  - `temporal_tables` and "Tardis for your ORM" take this approach too.
+  - Maybe it'd be nice if it weren't quite so exposed.
 - So I guess you query that table if you want old information.
 - I haven't tested this myself.
 - Also interesting: you can make the `SysFrom` and `SysTil` columns `HIDDEN` so they aren't included in `SELECT *`---just like the `PERIOD`!